ipspace/ansible-exercises/Jinja2/README.md

-# Hands-On Exercises for Ansible for Networking Engineers Online Course
+# Jinja2 Hands-On Exercises

-This repository contains additional hands-on exercises for the [Ansible for Networking Engineers](https://www.ipspace.net/Ansible) online course.
+This repository contains additional Jinja2 hands-on exercises for the [Ansible for Networking Engineers](https://www.ipspace.net/Ansible) online course.
 Sample solutions are included in the course contents.